Florian-Dreyer/Florian-Dreyer.github.io/_posts/2024-07-10-raphael-post.md

 <span style="color: #064273;">What are Time-MoE?</span>
 ------
-Time-MoE are MoE Layers which assign the image in different denoising time steps to different expert models.
+Time-MoE are MoE layers which assign the image in different denoising time steps to different expert models.

 The Time-MoE Layer takes the feature data from the Cross Attention layer as input.
 The output of the layer is the output of the selected expert. \
 A Time-MoE layer constists of a Text Gate Network and the expert models as shown in the image below.
 It takes the time step and the features as input.